ovh/docs/pages/cloud/nutanix/04-storage/guide.en-gb.md

 There are also **Volume Groups** that provide the ability to access via ISCSI or directly in SCSI simulation for:

-* a third-party computer outside the cluster, or a cluster VM
+- A third-party computer outside the cluster or a cluster VM
-* multiple third-party computers or VMs in the cluster for applications that require shared storage, such as Microsoft SQL databases in Cluster mode.
+- Multiple third-party computers or VMs in the cluster for applications that require shared storage, such as Microsoft SQL databases in Cluster mode

 ## Instructions